SeaOfNodes/Simple/chapter06/README.md

 One of the invariants we maintain is that the for each control input to a `Region` every `Phi` has a 1-to-1 relationship with a data input.
-Thus, if a `Region` loses a control input, every `Phi`s corresponding data input must be deleted.
+Thus, if a `Region` loses a control input, every `Phi`'s corresponding data input must be deleted.
 Conversely, we cannot collapse a Region until it has no dependent `Phi`s.